How Bad Oral Health Can Cause Heart Disease

 - Gums that pull away from your teeth (recede), making your teeth look longer than normal

 - A change in the way your teeth fit together when you bite

 Preventing bacteria build up in your gums are pretty simple.

 - FLOSS!
 The bacteria between your teeth can cause irritation and destroy your tooth's enamel, causing a cavity.
 Flossing will remove this plaque to prevent the build-up of harmful bacteria.
 (3)

 - See the dentist every 6 months for check up and clean

-I’m super passionate about flossing, so here’s some more facts to scare you into flossing.
+I’m super passionate about flossing, so here are some more facts to scare you into flossing.

 “The tooth has 5 surfaces, but your toothbrush can only reach 3 of them.
 The two untouched surfaces are very close to the sides of other teeth, making it easy for food to get trapped in between.
 When food gets stuck in these gaps, it creates a breeding ground for bacteria to build up, creating plaque.
 This is where floss comes in handy – as an interdental cleaning tool, it can get into these tight spaces and remove 80% of plaque.”
 (3)

-That’s all folks!
-Doesn’t take much, can make all the difference!
+That’s all folks.
+Doesn’t take much, but it can make all the difference!